RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 Training machine learning models typically requires quality datasets, containing accurate and diverse data over a significant number of observations.
 In traditional reinforcement learning training, value overestimation and error propagation are inherent challenges.
 The challenge of model-free reinforcement learning is that the datasets are generated from other agents, which may be suboptimal for the task.
 A task that is continuous, is unlikely to have data representing all states for all actions.

+Similar to having a high fidelity simulation environment, data from unknown sources or poorly trained agents can generate destructive biases, as the transformer model is "conditioned on desired returns" (Chen et al. 2021).

 For continuous control tasks, including locomotion environments like HalfCheetah, Hopper, and Walker, datasets include (CITE main source):

 - "Medium: 1 million timesteps from a policy achieving roughly one-third of an expert's score."